tc39/proposal-Declarations-in-Conditionals/README.md

 }
 ```

-which allows `foo.data` to only have to be evaluated once, and is much more stylisticly succinct.
+which allows `foo.data` to only have to be evaluated once, and is much more stylistically succinct.

 One could create another variable (e.g. `let data = foo.data;`), but that could potentially keep `foo.data` (via `data`) alive much longer than needed and would "pollute" the scope with an additional variable.